aliciawarddev/CSS-Drawings/backlog.md

     - fix alignment issues with the hearts
     - want the red one inside the pink one, centered, and can me moved around as 1 unit
     - create the basic shape of the skull
+    - small flowers: make them their own thing, make the border more bold.
+Can't just be a scaled down version of the larger flower.
+    - change the background structure: head(furthest back), jaw (second), jaw(furthest forward).

 ## Drawings to Build
 - Apple